team23/b5/docs/04_config.md

 ## Taskfile configuration access

-Within the Taskfile b5 will take care of configuration loading and provide all options using normal bash variables.
+Within the Taskfile, b5 will take care of configuration loading and provide all options using normal bash variables.
 In general all options are broken down to variables like this (prefixed with "CONFIG_").

 Example config.xml: